 Product Manager HQ

-What they offer: Product Manager HQ’s One Week PM course is designed to help learners prepare for interviews and land a product manager job.
+This Product Manager Certification course is offered by Product Manager HQ and is designed to help learners prepare for interviews and land a product manager job.
 Throughout the course, participants learn about areas such as product lifecycle and development cycle, conducting user research and user interviews, managing a product backlog and the process of wireframing, prototyping and conducting usability tests.
 The course grants learners access to over 70 lectures, downloadable PM templates and interviews with top product managers.

 Digital Product Management by Boston University